popsu/go-website-watcher/README.md

   | status_code        | SMALLINT    | HTTP status code of the response |
   | timetofirstbyte_ms | SMALLINT    | Time to first byte (TTFB) response time in milliseconds |

-Response over 30 seconds are considered as no response
+Response times over 30 seconds are considered as no response

 ## Requirements